February 1, 2026

 The Brain Drives the Body

-Many people separate “mental” health from “physical” health.
+A lot of people separate “mental” health from “physical” health.

-But the body doesn’t work that way.
+But the body doesn’t work in neat categories.

 At the center of every system – sleep, digestion, immunity, pain, energy, healing – is the brain.
 More specifically, the nervous system.